danrot/master-thesis/02_state-of-the-art.md

 ### General

 Version or revision control in general tries to manage the changes of data.
-There are different use cases where version control can be applied, whereby versioning content of a CMS is the most important one for this thesis.
+There are different use cases where version control can be applied, of which versioning content of a CMS is the most important one for this thesis.
 But it is also very important for documents and books or computer programs, which are probably the most complicated use case, since in a modern version control